stefanoschmidt1995/GWPhone/README.md

 In details, you can follows this steps:

 - Install [`docker`](https://docs.docker.com/engine/install/)
 - Create an image for kafka and Zookeeper with `docker compose up`.
-This may take a while
+This may take a while.
+This will install the docker images as defined in `docker-compose.yml` (thanks to [time-series-kafka-demo](https://github.com/mtpatter/time-series-kafka-demo)!)
 - Start a local python environment and type: `pip install -r requirements.txt`

+## Checking if everything works

+To test whether everything works, you can use the two scripts `producer.py` and `consumer.py`.

+- Start streaming the data from your phone
+- Start the kafka producer with `python producer.py --hostname ip:port` with the appropriate values.
+- Start the kafka consumer with `python consumer.py`.

+If everything works (and that maybe be not trivial) you should see the streamed data appearing both in the producer and consumer.

+## What's next?

+In the next days I will develop the machinery to parse the data and polish them in a nice timeseries from which we can compute the GW signal emitted by your phone.
+Hopefully this should be the _easy_ part :)